KassandraFinance/kassandra-core/README.md

 ### PCToken.sol

-Balancer Smart Pool token.
+Kassandra Smart Pool token.
 A standard ERC-20 with some extra math functions.
 Note that the math is normalized such that "1" is 10^18.
 These tokens have 18 decimals, and a configurable token symbol.
 (The token name is composed at run time from a fixed prefix and the symbol.)

 ### IBFactory.sol